Step 1: The Core Request

 Bear in mind that different payment methods have different response flows.- Card Payments are typically synchronous.
 You will get a final status (

-) in the initial API response. - SPEI and OXXO Payments are asynchronous.
+authorizedordeclined) in the initial API response. - SPEI and OXXO Payments are asynchronous.
 The initial status will be

-because they require the customer to take further action.
+pendingbecause they require the customer to take further action.
 You must use Webhooks or poll the transaction status endpoint to know when the payment is completed.

 Step 4: Check the Transaction Status

-For asynchronous payments, or if you need to confirm the final status of any transaction, you can query the transaction status using the Get Transaction Status endpoint with theid
+For asynchronous payments, or if you need to confirm the final status of any transaction, you can query the transaction status using the Get Transaction Status endpoint with theid from the payment response:

 cURL

-).
-Always validate both the id
+success, failed, expired).
+Always validate both the id and status fields in the response.

 Next Steps